Hyldem0er/Skirnir/README.md

 - **Advanced settings**

-    - **Surface Crawl Only** : If selected, the program will perform a surface crawl by searching Google and DuckDuckGo results with certain criteria to find the most relevant profiles.
+    - **Deep crawl** : If not selected, the program will perform a surface crawl by searching Google and DuckDuckGo results with certain criteria to find the most relevant profiles.
 This method may sometimes uncover private accounts or deleted profiles.
 If this option is not selected, the program will perform a "deep crawl" search.

 - **Social Networks**